DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-donleviandre/README.md

 * After that we were introduced to rules of inference, namely: Modus ponens, Modus tollens, Hypothetical syllogism, Disjunctive syllogism, Addition, Simplication, Conjunction and Resolution	these are used to test the validty of the arguements given.

 * I also learned about Existential Quantifiers which is only true for some values and Universal Quantifiers which is always true for any possible values.

+* this week we also have a reading assignment nested quantifiers and rules of inference which is section 1.5 and 1.6 on the book.

 #WEEK 3